daanyal-23/BlogAgentic/README.md

 ## Contributing
 Thank you for considering contributing!
 While this is your personal project, here are some tips if you wish to grow it:

-Fork the repo and work on feature branches.
+-Fork the repo and work on feature branches.

-Maintain tests (if you add them) and ensure existing functionality isn’t broken.
+-Maintain tests (if you add them) and ensure existing functionality isn’t broken.

-Follow consistent coding style (PEP8 / black / isort).
+-Follow consistent coding style (PEP8 / black / isort).

-Document new functionality in README or inline comments.
+-Document new functionality in README or inline comments.